OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/MicroNaut-sensors/README.md

     }
 ```

-The service is ready to run, reading the light volume from the ADC.
+The service is ready to run, reading the light volume (in %, instead of [0..1023]) from the ADC.
 And the Docker step mentioned above works just the same.

 ## Next
-- Life cycle (on close...)
+- Life cycle management (free resources on close...)

 ---